Houston officer apparently lied in seeking warrant before raid that left 2 dead, chief says

 He added that there will be a review of past investigations, as well as a broader look at the department’s narcotics unit street level units.

-Earlier Friday, NBC affiliate KPRC of Houston obtained police documents that say narcotics Officer Gerald Goines justified the warrant request by claiming that he sent a confidential informant to make a heroin buy at the home, and that the informant returned with two bags of heroin and said there was a weapon at the residence.
+Earlier Friday, NBC affiliate KPRC of Houston obtained police documents that say narcotics Officer Gerald Goines justified the warrant request by claiming that he sent a confidential informant to make a narcotics buy at the home, and that the informant returned with what the informant said was heroin and said there was a weapon at the residence.

 But in the police documents, an investigator said they were unable to find that informant, and that all the informants listed as working with Goines denied making a drug buy for him at that home or ever buying from Tuttle or Nicholas.
 Acevedo acknowledged those documents Friday, but did not name the officer.